Will ECB's Draghi ever raise rates? Maybe in 2019

-The ECB eased monetary policy on Thursday for the second time this year, extending its quantitative easing stimulus program by six months and cutting its deposit rate further into negative territory.
+The ECB eased monetary policy on Thursday for the second time this year, extending its quantitative easing stimulus programme by six months and cutting its deposit rate further into negative territory.

 But financial markets were unimpressed.
 Largely on the back of comments from Draghi himself in recent weeks, investors had discounted much more aggressive easing.
 The euro and bond yields soared, while stocks tumbled.